suffolklibraries/sljekyll/_libraries/newmarket-library.md

 branch-for-sale: Poetry book collated by Newmarket Library Friend Christine - £5 each with all proceeds to Friends of Newmarket Library and St Nicholas Hospice.
 breadcrumb: y
 branch-pride-and-periods: y
+branch-news: Newmarket Library is currently looking for Code Club volunteers.
+Contact the library for more information and to get involved.
 ---